thinkocapo/language/README.md

 ## Run
 1. ```cargo run```
+2. Read the output
-2. Conjugate the verb with the given pronoun
+3. Figure out how to conjugate the verb with the given pronoun
-2. And add an article, possessive pronoun or preposition
+4. Figure out how to use a article, preposition or possessive pronoun in the right Casing/Declension given the verb+noun.
-4. Speak it all together as one sentence
+5. Speak it all together as one sentence.
+See examples below:

-Examples...
+If it prints, "We clap nieces"
+> Wir klappen Nichten

+How about, "We clap FOR OUR nieces"
+> Wir klappen fur unsure Nichten.

+If it prints, "You all open keys"
+> Ihr aufmachen Schlüssel

+How about, "You all open IT WITH THE keys"
+> Ihr macht ES MIT DEN Schlüssel

+If it prints, "I argued Uncle"
+> Ich gestritten Onkel

+How about, "I argued WITH YOUR uncle"
+> Ich habe mit deinem Onkel gestritten

 ## Todo
 Print different combos of these.
 Construct it into a linkedList and enforce syntax (e.g. only noun can come after a verb)